Is there a New Zealand street more iconic, more infamous, or more misunderstood than Auckland’s Karangahape Rd?

 By the 70s K’ Rd had sealed its reputation around the country as New Zealand’s sleaziest street and had become a haven for artists, migrants and misfits.

 For better or for worse, K’ Rd is currently in the throes of gentrification, but the bohemian spirit that defined it for decades remains intact.
 Sure, there’s a shop selling artisan doughnuts now and the iconic Las Vegas Strip Club has transformed into a jazz and cocktail lounge, but there are still places to pick up a second-hand frock for $15, rock out to Auckland’s best alternative bands or see cabaret performed by drag queens.

 And once again, K’ Rd is becoming one of the best precincts in Auckland for shopping.
 You won’t find any high street brands on the strip, but for one-off treasures, the independent boutiques and second-hand stores have you covered.

 Art lovers visiting the area are equally well-serviced.
 Some of the top galleries include Artspace (a non-profit exhibition space featuring cutting-edge local artists), Bowerbank Ninow, Michael Lett and Starkwhite.
 Then, of course, there are the outdoor canvases.
-A great way to explore the area is to download a K Rd street art map and take yourself on a walking tour of the colourful backstreets.
+Explore the area by taking yourself on a walking tour of the colourful backstreets.

 Recently, K' Rd has been emerging as one of Auckland’s best dining districts.